Healthy Homes Assessment Hongoeka

 Home Assessments Hongoeka for Rental Properties

-There are many concerns you should look for when conducting the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous concerns to check in the house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be significant for property managers and landlords.
-For professional guidance, contact us today to book your rental properties home assessment.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling could be significant for landlords and property managers.
+For expert assistance, get in touch today to book your rental property home assessment.

 home assessments for rental properties